-The Court of Appeal has confirmed that suppliers do not have the right to retain their customers’ electronic data pending payment for their services
+In the case of Your Response Ltd v Datateam Business Media Ltd , the Court of Appeal confirmed that, in the absence of an express contractual right to do so, suppliers do not have the right to retain their customers’ electronic data pending payment for their services.

 Datateam and Your Response entered into an agreement under which Your Response, being a data manager, agreed to manage, maintain and update Datateam’s electronic database.
 Unusually, the agreement did not deal with how it could be terminated or, for that matter, what would happen following termination.